 We maintain a bank-syndicated, unsecured revolving credit agreement that provides for borrowings of up to \$300,000.
 Borrowings are used to fund seasonal working capital needs and for other general corporate purposes, including acquisitions, dividends, stock repurchases and issuances of letters of credit.
 Included in the facility are a \$25,000 swingline subfacility and a \$50,000 letter of credit subfacility.
 Borrowings bear interest at primarily LIBOR-based rates plus a spread which ranges from 37.5 to 112.5 basis-points depending upon our ratio of total debt to EBITDA (LIBOR plus 40 basis-points at December 31, 2011).
 We pay a variable commitment fee on the unused portion of the commitment, ranging from 7.5 to 20 basis-points (8 basis-points at December 31, 2011).
 Alternatively, we may elect to have borrowings bear interest at the Prime Rate or the Federal Funds Rate plus our spread.
-At December 31, 2011 and 2010, \$20,000 and \$10,000 were outstanding under this revolving credit agreement are classified as current liabilities in our consolidated balance sheet at December 31, 2011.
+At December 31, 2011 and 2010, \$20,000 and \$10,000 were outstanding under this revolving credit agreement, respectively.
+The credit agreement matures in August 2012 and, accordingly, borrowings outstanding under the credit agreement are classified as current liabilities in our consolidated balance sheet at December 31, 2011.
 We have obtained indicative term sheets at competitive rates and terms and intend to refinance this bank-syndicated, unsecured revolving credit agreement prior to its maturity however, there is no assurance that we will be able to refinance with the same terms and conditions.